 However the majority of submitters preferred to keep our system the same and not to extend the service.
-We plan to look into this again in the future to see if there is a way for Council to work with its rural communities to make recycling more practical.
+We plan to look into this again to see if there is a way for Council to work with its rural communities to make recycling more practical.